AdobeDocs/campaign-web.fr-FR/help/adoption/get-started/admin-developers.md

 [Workflow template documentation](../../v8/workflows/create-workflow.md)

-You can design your landing page content, and save it for future reuse.
-See the [landing page template documentation](../../v8/landing-pages/lp-templates.md).
+You choose a built-in template when you create a landing page, then design the content.
+See [Create and publish a landing page](../../v8/landing-pages/create-lp.md) and [Learn through use cases](../../v8/landing-pages/lp-use-cases.md).

 Each event can trigger a personalized message.
 For this to happen, you need to create a message template to match each event type.
 Templates contain the necessary information for personalizing the transactional message.
-See the [Transactional messaging template documentation](https://experienceleague.adobe.com/fr/docs/campaign/campaign-v8/send/real-time/transactional-template)
+See the [Transactional messaging template documentation](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/send/real-time/transactional-template)

 Using a workflow template is a best practice if you need to regularly import files with the same structure.
-See the [Import template documentation](https://experienceleague.adobe.com/fr/docs/campaign/automation/workflows/use-cases/data-management/recurring-import-workflow){target="_blank"}
+See the [Import template documentation](https://experienceleague.adobe.com/en/docs/campaign/automation/workflows/use-cases/data-management/recurring-import-workflow){target="_blank"}
 -->

 ## Confidentialité et consentement